 To accelerate their digital transformation, organizations need to rethink their way of working.
 For example, to implement a BizDevOps approach, they can rely on a collaborative platform to centralize data in one place and develop cross-team collaboration.

-Interested in learning more about Covid’s impact on enterprise digital transformation?
+Interested in learning more about Covid’s impact on digital transformation?
 Check out our summary of Stormshield’s latest study, “Corporate digital transformation: putting maturity to the test?”

 Author: Emmanuelle Abensur